Breast Cancer Risk Assessment – Personalised and Evidence-Based

 Silhouette of a woman with six icons around her representing a calendar, DNA, flowchart, gauge, money, and a phone headset.
 The first step in personalised breast screening is accurate risk assessment.

-What the model considers
+What risk factors the model considers

 • Your age, personal health and hormonal factors (e.g., age at first period/first birth)